Insurance companies

 Insurance manages risk.
 It does not manage truth.

-Anthropomorphic lion wearing a cap labeled EFA, white shirt with lion logo, pointing to a sign reading 'THE MATH POINTS ONE DIRECTION'.
+Illustration of a lion mascot wearing a cap with EFA on it, pointing to a sign that says 'THE MATH POINTS ONE DIRECTION'.